-Sani nudgeTM is a comprehensive system for preventing infectious disease transmission.
+Sani NudgeTM is a comprehensive system for preventing infectious disease transmission.
 The system is designed to empower healthcare professionals to reach compliance goals.
-In this paper, we show how implementation of the Sani nudgeTM and the 5-step improvement tool has improved hand hygiene compliance by 200% and reduced hospital-acquired infections (HAIs) by up to 64%.
+In this paper, we show how implementation of the Sani NudgeTM and the 4-step improvement tool has improved hand hygiene compliance by 200% and reduced hospital-acquired infections (HAIs) by up to 64%.
 In addition, we show the cost savings associated with improved hand hygiene and reduction in HAIs.

 Lack of proper hand hygiene